-Kenny Cairo (1996, Guadeloupe) is a multimedia artist and cultural worker based between Guadeloupe and Paris.
+Kenny Cairo (1996, Guadeloupe) is a multimedia artist based between Guadeloupe and Paris.
 His work explores the intersections of human relations, recording practices, and the experience of landscape.
 Through multimedia performances, installations, and writing, he investigates how individuals connect with each other — through friendship, international solidarities, and acts of mutual support — as well as with their environments and the objects that inhabit them.

 His recent work about the Caribbean region has mostly focused on the experience of natural hazards, and how local communities respond to emergency situations.